 In the fast-paced world of cryptocurrency trading, having access to the right tools and strategies can make all the difference.
-TradingView, a popular platform among traders, offers an array of technical indicators, including its unique Technical Ratings Indicator.
-This comprehensive tool can provide valuable insights for traders and help them make informed decisions.
-In this article, we'll explore the basics of the Technical Ratings Indicator and example bot-trading strategies to help you maximize profits.
+In this article, we'll explore the basics of the Combined Technical Ratings Indicator and example bot-trading strategies to help you maximize profits.

-TradingView Technical Ratings are designed to help traders quickly evaluate the technical strength of a particular asset or instrument.
+Combined Technical Ratings, previously known as TradingView Analysis, are designed to help traders quickly evaluate the technical strength of a particular asset or instrument.
 These ratings are based on a combination of popular technical indicators, such as moving averages, oscillators, and pivot points.
 The ratings range from "Strong Sell" to "Strong Buy," and can provide traders with a quick visual representation of the technical health of an asset.
 You can find a detailed explanation of each indicator used here.

 It's essential to remember that Technical Ratings should not be used in isolation as a basis for trading decisions.
 Instead, they should be used with other technical analysis tools, such as chart patterns, support and resistance levels, and market trends, to make informed trading decisions.

-You can select this indicator by selecting “Technical Indicators” from the drop-down menu first, then “Tradingview Analysis” in the “Indicator” Section.
+You can select this indicator by selecting “Technical Indicators” from the drop-down menu first, then “Combined Ratings” in the “Indicator” Section.

 The Technical Ratings Indicator can be an invaluable tool for crypto traders, providing a quick and easy way to gauge an asset's technical health.
 Thanks to this indicator, traders can make more informed decisions regarding entry and exit points, risk management, and overall market analysis.